helenetran3/personal-website/README.md

 # Personal Website

 A personal website built from scratch to learn and practise web development in Django (version 3.1.7).
+Made with Materialize template.

 #### Navigation Bar
 1. Home